slack-samples/deno-daily-channel-topic/README.md

 ### Dynamic Trigger Creation

 Daily Topic Bot allows you to create daily schedules for any channel in your workspace.
-After you've created your static triggers, be sure to run the Create a schedule trigger for any channels you'd like to see updated
+After you've created your static triggers, be sure to run the "Create a schedule" trigger for any channels you'd like to see updated.

-After selecting a Workspace, the output provided will include the link trigger Shortcut URL.
-Copy and paste this URL into a channel as a message, or add it as a bookmark in a channel of the Workspace you selected.
+To run the trigger, copy and paste the Shortcut URL from the trigger creation output into a channel as a message, or add it as a bookmark in a channel of the Workspace you selected.

 **Note: this link won't run the workflow until the app is either running locally or deployed!** Read on to learn how to run your app locally and eventually deploy it to Slack hosting.

-### Trigger Setup Demonstration:
+### Trigger Setup Demonstration

 https://user-images.githubusercontent.com/3172461/204366766-e99c8b15-8d7a-4e83-aacc-1588eb3b2d24.mp4